 Virtual networks and Azure service resources can be in the same or different subscriptions.
 If the virtual network and Azure service resources are in different subscriptions, the resources must be under the same Active Directory (AD) tenant.

 There is no additional charge for using service endpoints.
 The current pricing model for Azure services (Azure Storage, Azure SQL Database etc.) applies as is today.

 There is no limit on the total number of service endpoints in a virtual network.

-For an Azure service resource (such as, an Azure Storage account), services may enforce limits on the number of subnets used for securing the resource.
+Certain Azure services, such as Azure Storage Accounts, may enforce limits on the number of subnets used for securing the resource.
 Refer to the documentation for various services in Next steps for details.

 - Learn how to configure virtual network service endpoints

 - Learn how to secure an Azure Storage account to a virtual network

 - Learn how to secure an Azure SQL Database to a virtual network